-A 'production environment' refers to a setting where your organization's services are finally made available to your intended clients.
+A production environment refers to a deployment where your organization's services are finally made available to your intended clients.
 Typically, the transition to a production environment does not occur until your code is ready and deemed stable to avoid unwanted and unexpected behavior.

 As with most applications, high availability and scalability is desired in production instances of Martini.
 There are plenty of setup implementations that can help you achieve these properties, like the three tier network design featuring high availability.
-In this document however, we'll be discussing an alternative three-tier network architecture on AWS, illustrated below, that could work for organizations looking for a slightly easier and more budget-friendly approach.
+However this page will discuss an alternative three-tier network architecture on AWS, illustrated below, that could work for organizations looking for a slightly easier and more budget-friendly approach.

-The purpose of going over an actual implementation is to help you get an overview of the resources often required in a production environment so you could further understand, and hopefully conceptualize the production environment you would want for your very own Martini instance.
+The purpose of going over an actual implementation is to help you get an overview of the resources often required in a production environment so you can further understand and conceptualize the production environment you would want for your very own Martini instance(s).